doubleedesign/comet-components/docs-site/docs/development/tooling/phpstorm.md

 ## PHP interpreter

-For IDE tools such as the PHPUnit test runner and Xdebug integration to work, you will need to set the PHP interpreter and language version.
+For IDE tools such as the Pest test runner and Xdebug integration to work, you will need to set the PHP interpreter and language version.
 For consistency, usually this should be the same as the PHP instance you are using in your terminal.

 You can find these settings in PhpStorm under `File > Settings > Languages & Frameworks > PHP`.
 If your PHP instance is not listed, click the 3 dots next to the dropdown and add it.